-Basically, every aspect of bathroom use is highly water intensive.
+Basically, every aspect of bathroom use is highly water-intensive.
 If you live in an older home, it’s likely that your appliances haven’t been replaced with newer, more efficient models.
 There are a few other ways you can save water in the bathroom, though.

 Likely as not, your toilet uses more water than any other single appliance in your home.
-The first thing you can do to save water with this fixture is make sure it’s working properly.
+The first thing you can do to save water with this fixture is to make sure it’s working properly.
 You can do this by placing a few drops of food dye into the tank.
 If the color appears in the bowl, you’ve got a leak that could waste up to 200 gallons of water a day!
-If you’re toilet is up to snuff, we recommend living by the old rule, if it’s yellow let it mellow.
+If your toilet is up to snuff, we recommend living by the old rule, if it’s yellow let it mellow.
 This is a crucial tip for saving water at home as it can automatically help save gallons every day.

 Again, fix any leaks you already know about.
 That slow drip adds up faster than you’d think!
 Do you let the bathroom faucet run while you brush your teeth?
 While you shave?
 Don’t!
 There’s really no need at all to let the water run while you brush your teeth.
 If you fancy running water for a shave, instead try using a drain stopper to fill the sink basin and rinse your razor there, rather than under a running faucet.

 Showers can use between 1 and 11 gallons of water a minute.
-There are many ways to reduce your water waste in the shower.
+There are many ways to reduce water waste in the shower.
 Chief among them is—you guessed it—fixing up any leaks.
-After that, take a look online or at your local plumbing hardware store for low-flow shower heads that aerate water and put out fewer gallons per minute.
+After that, take a look online or at your local plumbing hardware store for low-flow showerheads that aerate the water and put out fewer gallons per minute.
 Another crafty tip is taking a bucket into the shower with you.
 That’s right, if your water heater is slow to heat up, fill up a bucket (or two) while you wait for your temperature.
 You can use that extra water to water plants or even flush your toilet!

 In the Kitchen

 Kitchens are the beating hearts of any home, but they can also be a place where lots of water is used and, sadly, wasted.
-Here are specific water saving tips for the different areas in your kitchen.
+Here are specific water-saving tips for the different areas in your kitchen.